Suitest API without Suitest Test Launcher

 Locations for configuration files

-If the configuration file is not defined in an execution script by --base-config-file Suitest JS API searches for it in your local drive.
+If the configuration file is not defined in an execution script by --base-config-file Suitest JavaScript API searches for it in your local drive.
 When the first configuration file is found, it is considered as a base and the search stops.

 Please do not user more than one configuration file (using different extensions) in each of these locations (e.g. .suitestrc and .suitestrc.json).